 Preventing tree damage

-“A homeowner should be concerned about the health of their trees,” says Gary Sullivan, vice president of Property and Subrogation Claims at ERIE.
-“The best thing to do is to regularly have large trees trimmed.”
-(The Tree Care Industry Association lists accredited tree care
+Homeowners should be concerned about the health of their trees.
+It’s possible for you to be held responsible for resulting damage to your neighbor’s house or property if your tree falls due (in whole or part) to your own neglect.
+One of the best things to do is to regularly have large trees trimmed.
+(The Tree Care Industry Association lists accredited tree care professionals.)

 This story was originally published in 2014.
 It was updated in 2019 with additional information.

 Trees can be tricky, but for the most part, homeowners are responsible for what falls into their own yard.
 So if a storm causes your neighbor’s tree to fall in your yard, your homeowners insurance could help cover the cost of removing the tree and remedying the damage it caused on your property, after your deductible.

 The same is true in reverse: If a tree on your property falls in your neighbor’s yard, your neighbor should contact his or her insurance company to determine what type of coverage is available for damage or cleanup in their yard.

 A better insurance experience starts with ERIE.